A Quick Guide to Build and Deploy Machine Leaning Models with IBM Watson and Django

 Django has no default url.py file for apps.
 You need to create the URLs to access the different parts/web pages of your app.
 For our specific app, create a new url.py file.

-This file will contain the URL for our API where we can send data and get prediction.
+This file will contain the URL for our API where we can send data and get predictions.
 In the file, write the following-

 In Django, view is the part where the main logic is coded.
 The view section controls what a user will get from our web application.